- Article on Mom & Pop Motels on the Strand

 Myrtle Beach, SC 29577

 (803) 448-7521 Another small motel being demolished, across from the Family Kingdom Amusement Park.
 They should have been able to get another season out of it, now that the park is the only one on the entire strand.
-This motel goes back at least to the late 1970s, pictures taken 4-01-2007:
+In 2009-2010 this area is now a parking lot.
+The motel goes back at least to the late 1970s, pictures taken 4-01-2007:

 OCEAN WEST MOTEL